 Your Charter System Renewal Application must be approved by your Local Board of Education in accordance with the rules and regulations of your local board.
 Please note that filing a Charter System Renewal Application does not guarantee that a renewed charter system contract will be granted.
 However, GaDOE will work closely with you to improve your chances of State Board of Education approval of your charter system contract.

-Submission to GaDOE of the Charter System Renewal Application must be by mail, UPS/FedEx, or hand-delivered to: Georgia Department of Education, District Flexibility Charter Schools Division, 2053 Twin Towers East, 205 Jesse Hill Jr. Drive, SE, Atlanta, Georgia 30334.
-Applications are processed and interviews are scheduled by GaDOE on a first-come, first-served basis.
-Please provide GaDOE with the dates of the charter system’s AdvancED/SACS Accreditation visit as soon as possible in order to facilitate the scheduling process for the system interview and on-site visit.
+Submission to GaDOE of the Charter System Renewal Application must be by email to: charter@doe.k12.ga.us Applications are processed and interviews are scheduled by GaDOE on a first-come, first-served basis.
+Please provide GaDOE with the dates of the charter system’s accreditation visit as soon as possible in order to facilitate the scheduling process for the system interview and on-site visit.

-Note that faxed or emailed applications will not be accepted as your formal submission.
+Note that faxed applications will not be accepted as your formal submission.
 Only complete petitions that comply with these guidelines and the technical requirements below will be evaluated.
 Applications will not be returned, so please keep a copy for your records.
 In addition, please note that all information in applications submitted to GaDOE are subject to the Georgia Open Records Act.

 Charter SYSTEM Renewal Application checklist